thekalinga/books-raw/repo/india/interesting-people/balagopal/balagopal-where-are-the-revolutionaries-of-yesteryear/00-metadata.md

 ---
-title: "balagopal Where are the Revolutionaries of Yesteryear"
+title: "Where are the Revolutionaries of Yesteryear ... ?"
-author: TODO
+author: K Balagopal
 lang: en
-top-level-division: TODO part/chapter
-rights: © TODO
 ---

-TODO